Yaser-Aldammad/Software-Engineering/README.md

 > ```
 >
 > The app will listen to http://localhost:3000

->#### Usage
->- Creating RESTful APIs: Express is often used to create RESTful APIs that can be consumed by frontend applications or mobile apps.
-It provides features like  routing, middleware, and error handling that make it easy to build and maintain APIs.
->- In an MVC architecture with Express.js, the application can be structured as follows:
->   - Model: This represents the data and business logic of the application.
-It
-    includes data access, validation, and processing.
-You can use libraries like Mongoose or Sequelize to define and interact with the database.
->   - View: This represents the user interface of the application.
-It includes the
-    HTML, CSS, and JavaScript files that the user sees and interacts with.
-You can use templates like EJS, Pug, or Handlebars to render dynamic HTML.
->   - Controller: This acts as an intermediary between the model and view.
-It
-    receives user requests, processes them, and updates the model and view accordingly.
-You can define controller functions using Express.js routing and middleware functions.

 >#### API Documentation
 >- Base URL: The base URL for all endpoints is: http://localhost:3000/v1